 - Renewed competitiveness and stronger export sector

-- Improvement in the financial position of businesses
+- Improvement in the financial position of companies

 - High-quality infrastructure

-- Private and public debt levels still high, very negative net external position
+- Public debt still high; very negative net external position

-- Fragmented political landscape, unity of the country weakened by regions’ push for autonomy
+- Fragmented political landscape; national unity weakened by regions’ push for autonomy

 - Regional disparities